MykolaMazh/Library-service/README.md

 -  Registration
 -  JWT authentication
 -  Users can borrow books, pay for it and return
+-  Ones borrowings or payments has been created a notification is sent to telegram chat so if the payment has not been paid
 -  Interactive API documentation with Swagger
 -  Admin dashboard for data management